Plumbing contractors in

 Licensing Requirements

 Iowa requires Master Plumber license through Iowa Department of Public Health.
-Must complete 4-year apprenticeship or equivalent experience, pass state examination, maintain continuing education.
-Journeyman license available as intermediate step.
-Renewal every 3 years with 24 hours continuing education.
+Must complete 4-year apprenticeship or equivalent experience, pass written exam covering Iowa Plumbing Code and International Plumbing Code.
+License renewal every 3 years with 6 hours continuing education.
+Journeyman license available as intermediate step requiring 2 years experience and exam.

 Permit Requirements